AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/share_the_screen_android.md

 ### 5. Stop the screen sharing

-When the user finish the screen sharing, call `stopScreenCapture` to stop the screen sharing.
+When the user finishes the screen sharing, call `stopScreenCapture` to stop the screen sharing.

 ```java
 // Stop the screen sharing.